Our board consists of the following faculty members:

 Maarten Bolhuis, Assistant Professor Criminology

 Maarten Bolhuis works as Assistant Professor at the Law Faculty’s Department of Criminal Law and Criminology.
 At the CICJ, he manages the website and coordinates the summer school on International Criminal Justice.
-Maarten teaches in the master program International Crimes and Criminology.
+Maarten teaches in the master program International Crimes, Conflict and Criminology.
 His research focuses on the application of Article 1F of the Refugee Convention in the context of the ‘Escaping Justice‘-project.

 Maarten received his Criminology degree (cum laude) at the Faculty of Law, VU University Amsterdam in 2009.
 A year later, he received his degree in Political Science (Conflict Resolution and Governance) at the University of Amsterdam.
 Earlier, he has worked for Lawyers for Lawyers, a Dutch NGO.